Mobile home: North Carolina

 The North Carolina Board of Transportation allowed 14-foot-wide homes on the state's roads, but until January 1997, 16-foot-wide homes were not allowed.
-41 states allowed 16-foot-side homes, but they were not sold in North Carolina.
+41 states allowed 16-foot-wide homes, but they were not sold in North Carolina.
 Under a trial program approved January 10, 1997, the wider homes could be delivered on specific roads at certain times of day and travel 10 mph below the speed limit, with escort vehicles in front and behind.
 Eventually, all homes had to leave the state on interstate highways.

 In December 1997, a study showed that the wider homes could be delivered safely, but some opponents still wanted the program to end.
 On December 2, 1999, the NC Manufactured Housing Institute asked the state Board of Transportation to expand the program to allow deliveries of 16-foot-wide homes within North Carolina.
 A month later, the board extended the pilot program by three months but did not vote to allow shipments within the state.
 In June 2000, the board voted to allow 16-foot-side homes to be shipped to other states on more two-lane roads, and to allow shipments in the state east of US 220.
 A third escort was required, including a law enforcement officer on two-lane roads.